- About Us

-Peddler’s Village in Lahaska, Bucks County, hosts an annual Christmas Festival, usually right after Thanksgiving.
+Peddler’s Village in Lahaska, Bucks County, hosts an annual Holly Jolly Weekend, usually right after Thanksgiving.
 Highlights of the festival include a Santa Parade and Gingerbread House Competition.

 If you miss the festival weekend, there is still plenty to do at the 42-acre campus, located about 40 miles outside of Philadelphia.
 There are a variety of unique shops, so you can get your holiday shopping finished.
 If you want photos with Santa, he’ll be hanging around the Village until December 22.